RocketCommunicationsInc/astro/packages/astro-uxds/_content/patterns/forms-and-validation.md

 Validation ensures that data is properly entered into an Input Field or Form.
 It alerts users to data errors, required input and prompts them to make corrections.

-Input Fields, Checkboxes and Drop Down Menus can be configured to require user input and to enforce specific data formats.
+Input Fields, Checkboxes and Select Menus can be configured to require user input and to enforce specific data formats.
 Once configured, these elements can provide validation as users move through a group of controls, such as a form, within a Dialog Box or Pane.
 Validation is then employed a second time when “Apply” or “OK” is selected.

 Individual elements outside of a Dialog Box or Pane can also be configured for validation.